diegotty/obsidian_vault/year 3, semester 1/cybersecurity/03 - authentication.md

 - TOTPs are safe to replay attacks ! as the code changes every 30 seconds an open standard for secure authentication is *FIDO2*
 ## mobile phones
+mobile phones can be used as an authentication device by:
+- using authentication codes via*SMS*
+- using authentication apps
+## biometrics
+biometric refers to any measure used to uniquely identify a person based on biological or physiological traits. biometric systems incorporate sensors or scanners to read biometric information, then compare this information to stored tempates of accepted users before granting access (as seen below, the feature vector is different from the reference vector, and a comparison algorithm is used to define if they match)
+>[!info] representation
+in fact, the *biometric accuracy dilemma* consists in determing the right threshold $(t)$ to separate impostors from genuine users

+- such systems are based on pattern recognition
+- they are technically complex and expensive when compared to passwords and tokens